 One last tip – let the bread cool completely before transferring to a wire rack!
 Paleo breads can break apart easy if you do not let them cool all the way.

-- Preheat oven to 350F and prepare loaf pan with coconut oil and parchment paper.
+- Preheat oven to 350F and prepare loaf pan with parchment paper and nonstick spray.

 - In a small bowl, mix together almond flour, salt, baking soda, cinnamon and nutmeg.

 - In a large bowl, whisk eggs with well mashed banana.

 - To the egg and banana mixture, add in almond butter, maple syrup, and vanilla.